projectara/greybus-spec/source/special.rst

 8. As stated in :ref:`hardware-model-mailbox`, the SVC can detect if the MAILBOX value has changed, and if so, to what value.

+   If this occurs and MAILBOX is MAILBOX_GREYBUS, the SVC shall set INTF_TYPE to IFT_GREYBUS.
+The SVC shall then attempt to clear the mailbox attribute by setting its value to zero, setting MAILBOX to MAILBOX_NONE as a result.
+If the SVC is unable to do so, the results are undefined.
+Immediately proceed to step 9.

    If this occurs and MAILBOX is not MAILBOX_GREYBUS, the SVC shall set INTF_TYPE to IFT_UNKNOWN, and signal an error to the AP as described below.